mez0ru/The-Manga-Idea-Project/README.md

 # Manga Idea
 An attempt at rewriting [Komga](https://github.com/gotson/komga/) in C++.
 Komga is extremely versatile Comic server.\
 However, since it uses JVM runtime, it requires huge amount of memory.\
-From my experience, it's really fast, I would say beating Komga's performance is a challenge, even\
+From my experience, it's fast, beating Komga's performance is a challenge, even with a systems langauge like C++.
-with a systems langauge like C++.
-However, I could achieve almost double the performance after trying several approaches.\
+Nevertheless, I could achieve double the performance after trying several approaches.\
 If you are a systems administrator, I would strongly advise you to stick with Komga, since it has a lot of features, and battle tested.\
 The intended audience is people who want to run a local server on their own PC, such as myself.